kubeden/horizon.md-oss/README.md

 # <img src="./.git-assets/img/logo.png" style="border: 1px solid Gainsboro; width: 25px;"> Horizon.md (Alpha)

-Horizon.md is a browser extension and a web platform that lets you highlight and note any text or video on the internet.
+Horizon.md is a browser extension and a future web platform that lets you highlight and note any text or youtube video on the internet.

-## Alpha
+## Alpha (?)

 This is the Alpha release of Horizon, pre-platform.
+Follow the progress on [x.com/@kuberdenis](x.com/@kuberdenis), which is my personal profile.
+I will soon create an official account.

 ## Installation